 Maintaining procedures is a pain for a lot of companies.
 Many organizations write procedures with one goal in mind — compliance.

-Not that there’s anything wrong with that.
+Not that there’s anything wrong with compliance.
 Either there’s a compelling business reason for you to comply, like a larger organization that says they won’t do business with you unless you comply with a certain standard, such as ISO 9001.
 Or, there are laws with which you have to comply simply to stay in business (for instance, worker safety and food safety regulations).

 Strangely, when compliance is the most important — or the only — goal, companies often forget about their procedures once they’ve implement them.
 Instead of monitoring and measuring, reviewing, and adjusting their performance — gradually and continually improving the process — they put the Almighty Book of Policies and Procedures in a hallowed place on the shelf and ignore it.